KristinaVidakovic/retail-food-stores/README.md

 #### :information_source:

-In root folder you can find postman collection with examples of API calls
+In the root folder you can find postman collection with examples of API calls